Aristotle-Metadata-Enterprises/django-jsonforms/README.rst

 .. image:: https://travis-ci.org/Aristotle-Metadata-Enterprises/django-jsonforms.svg?branch=master
     :target: https://travis-ci.org/Aristotle-Metadata-Enterprises/django-jsonforms

-django-jsonforms provides the JSONSchemaField which renders a dynamic form from a json schema using json-editor (https://github.com/jdorn/json-editor)
+JSON Schema forms for Django

-The field also validates submitted data against the json schema
+django-jsonforms provides the JSONSchemaField, a Django form field that renders a dynamic form created from a json schema.
+The form is created using json-editor (https://github.com/jdorn/json-editor).
+The field also validates submitted data against the json schema and can be rendered as a standard form field.

 Installation
 ------------

 ``pip install django-jsonforms``